 With the launch of custom domains with Auth0, your users will benefit from a first-class login experience, while keeping your brand through a trustworthy domain.

-"With the launch of custom domains with Auth0, your users will benefit from a first-class login experience, while keeping your brand through a trustworthy domain."
+"Using custom domains with Auth0 allows your users to benefit from a first-class login experience while keeping your brand through a trustworthy domain."

 For more information, check out our Custom Domains documentation here.